alankan2004/EDGAR-Automation/README.md

 So I just end up grouping those columns together, so if a column has sub-columns, I put them in a tuple, but the user will have to know the entries are suppose to be under the sub-columns not the main column, if a column has sub-columns.

 * More try & excepts for catching errors.
+* Optimize the code.
 * Maybe also save the tsv file in Excel for better reading.
 * Asks for extra input for the filling type, then no longer limits to 13F files.
-* Perhaps a user interface for the program.
+* Perhaps a user interface for the program (like doing GUI in Python).

-## Challenges
-* The current challenge is the readability of the output file.
-* Previous challenge would probably be trying to remember what I deleted the night before, when I was super tired, that's causing everything to not work anymore.
-      * After that I uploaded the project to Github like a normal human being.

-## What I learned and Used
+## What I learned

-## Conclusion
+* BeautifulSoup4
+* urllib.request